mooship/FactionsAtTheEnd/README.md

 ## Contributing

 We welcome contributions to make **Factions at the End** even better!
-Whether you're a developer, designer, or tester, your input is valuable.
+Whether you're a developer, designer, writer, or translator, your input is valuable.

+### How You Can Contribute
+- **Code:** Help improve gameplay, fix bugs, or add new features.
+- **Events:** Create new in-game events or expand narrative content.
+- **Translations:** Help localize the game for more players.
+- **Testing & Feedback:** Play the game and suggest improvements.

 ### How to Get Started
 1. Fork the repository and clone it locally.